psthomas/psthomas.github.io/_posts/2018-05-08-voting-power.md

 ## Visualizing the County Data

-It's pretty clear from these plots that the VPI is lognormally distributed, with some years like 2012 having fewer outlying values.
+These plots show that the VPI follows a lognormal or power law distribution, with some years like 2012 having fewer outlying values.
+A power law distribution wouldn't be too surprising here because the values are derived using population values for counties, which probably follow something close to a power law themselves.
 Note that I adjusted all of the county values so the median value across all years is one.

 <figure>
 	<a href="{{ site.baseurl }}/images/votepower/output_9_1.png"><img src="{{ site.baseurl }}/images/votepower/output_9_1.png"></a>